Keegan Bradley betting profile: Sony Open in Hawaii - PGA TOUR

 - Bradley posted a Strokes Gained: Off-the-Tee average of 0.036 in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green, Bradley sported a -0.245 mark in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Bradley averaged -0.245 in his past five tournaments.

-- Bradley delivered a 0.116 Strokes Gained: Putting mark in his past five tournaments.
+- Around the green, Bradley delivered a 0.152 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- Bradley averaged 0.058 Strokes Gained: Total in his past five tournaments.
+- On the greens, Bradley posted a 0.116 Strokes Gained: Putting average in his past five tournaments.

 All stats in this article are accurate for Bradley as of the start of the Sony Open in Hawaii.